chryswoods/siremol.org/chryswoods.com/parallel_python/mapreduce_part2.md

 # Part 2: Parallel map/reduce

-The multiprocessing pool provides an excellent mechanism for the parallelisation of map/reduce style calculations.
+The `multiprocessing.Pool` provides an excellent mechanism for the parallelisation of map/reduce style calculations.
 However, there are a number of caveats that make it more difficult to use than the simple map/reduce that was introduced in [Part 1](map.md).